oneapi-src/oneDNN/tests/benchdnn/doc/driver_rnn.md

  - `--skip-nonlinear={true, false [default]}` -- specify if transcendental
             activations will be treated as linear.
 This allows to test longer chains avoiding errors coming from non-linear activation functions.
             Especially relevant for int8 computations.
-For LSTM and GRU flows changes internal implementation since there is no external control over pre-defined activations in a cell.
+For LSTM, GRU and AUGRU flows changes internal implementation since there is no external control over pre-defined activations in a cell.
  - `--trivial-strides={true, false [default]}` -- specify if input tensors
             should have trivial strides or not.
 Each tensor stride is the product of previous dimensions.